 Call for Abstract

-2nd International Conference & B2B on Pharma Research and Development, will be organized around the theme “Exploring the Recent Trends & Advances in the Field of Pharma Research and Development”
+Innovations in Pharma Industry, will be organized around the theme “Exploring the Recent Trends & Advances in the Field of Pharma Research and Innovations in Pharma Industry”

 Pharma Research 2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Pharma Research 2021

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 For developing a new medicine it will take nearly 10-15 years and on average and costs an average of $2.6 billion.
 In discovery procedure comprises the initial stages of research, which are intended to recognize an investigational drug and perform primary tests in the lab.
 This first stage of the process takes three to six years.
 By the end, investigators hope to identify a capable drug aspirant to further study in the lab and in animal models, and then in people.
 These developments offer great ability, but also add complexity to the R&D process.
 In order to ensure the safety and efficacy of personalized therapies that are used along with diagnostics, clinical trial protocols must be improved and increased.